punkish/punkish/docs/Us-and-Them/index.md

 That sounded familiar to me from the US-context as well, especially given our recent election.
 That seems to be a recurring theme – we get educated, secular, better informed (?), tolerant (?), multicultural, etc. etc., in other words, completely buzzword-compliant.
 But in the process, we also become much of the opposite toward those who are not like us, disdainful, condescending, intolerant, and so on.

-This lead me to this interesting read http://nautil.us/issue/49/the-absurd/why-your-brain-hates-other-people
+This lead me to this interesting read [Why Your Brain Hates Other People](http://nautil.us/issue/49/the-absurd/why-your-brain-hates-other-people)

 <blockquote>
 Us and them<br>